-Adina Fleischmann, LSW, Director of Clinical Programs, is a graduate of Columbia University School of Social Work.
-Adina oversees Sharsheret’s clinical programs and guides their development, implementation, and evaluation.
+Adina Fleischmann, LSW, Director of Support Programs, is a graduate of Columbia University School of Social Work.
+Adina oversees Sharsheret’s support programs and guides their development, implementation, and evaluation.
 Adina advises and connects young women living with and at high risk of developing breast cancer or ovarian cancer with tailored support and resources.

 Amy Mines Tadelis, Survivorship Program Supervisor, is a graduate of SUNY Albany and Polytechnic Institute of New York University with extensive experience in project management and evaluation.
 As a breast cancer survivor, Amy also has a personal understanding of the needs of young Jewish women reaching out to Sharsheret for support.
 Amy oversees “Thriving Again”, Sharsheret’s new culturally-relevant support and education program for young Jewish breast cancer survivors and their families.
 The survivorship program was made possible with a federal grant from the Centers for Disease Control and Prevention.

 Sharon Stahl, LMSW, Support Program Coordinator, is a graduate of Columbia University School of Social Work.
 Sharon provides young Jewish breast cancer survivors with navigation plans as well as educational resources.
 She also assists with coordinating and facilitating teleconferences and webinars for the Thriving Again program.